andrevidela/Research-report/Thesis/index.md

 --    └ We match on the argument and bind `n`
 ```

-In this last example we match on `S` and bind the argument of `S` (the predecessor) to the variable `n`.
+In this last example, we match on `S` and bind the argument of `S` (the predecessor) to the variable `n`.
 Since the original argument was linear, `n` is linear too and is indeed used later with `sum n m`.

-## Dropping and Picking It up Again
+## Dropping and Picking It Up Again

-Obviously, this programming discipline does not allow us to express every program the same way as before.
+This programming discipline does not allow us to express every program the same way as before.
 Here are two typical examples that cannot be expressed :

 ```haskell
 drop : (1 v : a) -> ()